kevintruong/til/Networking,-Part-2:-Using-getaddrinfo-and-TCP-Client.md

-# Under construction!!

-## How do I use getaddrinfo to convert the hostname into an IP address?
+## How do I use `getaddrinfo` to convert the hostname into an IP address?

-The function getaddrinfo can convert a human readable domain name (e.g. `www.illinois.edu`) into an IPv4 and IPv6 address.
+The function `getaddrinfo` can convert a human readable domain name (e.g. `www.illinois.edu`) into an IPv4 and IPv6 address.
 In fact it will return a linked-list of addrinfo structs:
 ```C
 struct addrinfo {
     int              ai_flags;